MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

     - Select **Switch now** and sign in with your work credentials.
     - If you don't have a work account, contact your IT or account admin.
     - Ask your your Microsoft Advertising account super admin to delete and re-invite you with the correct work account.
     - Sign in with your work account, not your personal account.
-Choose “work account” when signing in.
+Choose â€œwork accountâ€ when signing in.

-- **“You can't sign up here with a work or school email address.
-Use a personal email, such as Gmail or Yahoo!, or get a new Outlook email.”**
+- **â€œYou can't sign up here with a work or school email address.
+Use a personal email, such as Gmail or Yahoo!, or get a new Outlook email.â€**

   - **What it means:**